Uniform models of neutron and quark (strange) stars in General Relativity: Uniform-density neutron stars

-Fig. \ref{1} shows the dependence $\frac{P}{\rho c^2}(x)$, determined by equation (\ref{eq7}).When the denominator on the right-hand side of (\ref{eq7}) decreases to zero, the ratio $\frac{P}{\rho c^2}$ and the density $\rho$ tend to infinity.
-The abscissa of the vertical dashed line $x=x_l$ in Fig. \ref{1} corresponds to the zero root of the denominator of (\ref{eq7}), $x_l=0.9849$.
-The horizontal dash-dotted line $\frac{P}{\rho c^2}=1$ separates the physically permissible region from the upper region, where the principle of causality is violated, according to which the speed of sound in matter cannot exceed the speed of light.
+Figure~\ref{1} shows the dependence of $\frac{P}{\rho c^2}$ on the parameter $x$, as determined by equation~(\ref{eq7}).
+When the denominator on the right-hand side of equation~(\ref{eq7}) approaches zero, the ratio $\frac{P}{\rho c^2}$ and the density $\rho$ diverge.
+The abscissa of the vertical dashed line, $x = x_l$, in Fig.~\ref{1} corresponds to the zero of the denominator of equation~(\ref{eq7}), with $x_l = 0.9849$.
+The horizontal dash-dotted line $\frac{P}{\rho c^2}=1$ separates the physically admissible region from the upper region, in which the principle of causality is violated, since the speed of sound in matter cannot exceed the speed of light.